TABLE OF CONTENTS

 For smaller credit unions with limited resources, keeping up with regulatory changes and ensuring compliance can be a daunting task.
 Failure to comply with regulations can result in hefty fines, reputational damage, and legal consequences, which can severely impact the credit union's operations and its members.

-5. Member engagement
+5. Member Engagement

 Credit unions need to find ways to engage their members and build lasting relationships.
 Member engagement is essential for credit unions to grow and remain competitive.
 However, many credit unions struggle to engage their members effectively.